olebedev/srlt/readme.md

 $ go get github.com/olebedev/srlt
 ```

-Or you may download already compiled binary file:
+Or you may download already compiled binary:

 ```
 $ # osx example